Frequently Asked Questions

 Although hiking is hard work, we admire gorgeous viewpoints, swim and journal near mountain lakes, spot wild animals, and of course, eat a delicious lunch.

 At camp, set up your tent and then write, swim, explore or contemplate until dinner.
 As the sun sets, play a fun game, listen to weird tales of the area’s history, and enjoy a campfire chat.
 If you are (un?) lucky, Jesse might sing and play his tiny guitar!

 You will enjoy creative dishes like basil and Parmesan polenta, pad Thai, tropical breakfast couscous, pizza, and chicken with fig gravy and mashed potatoes.
 We will make desserts like chocolate lava cake, cookies, and chocolate crepes.
 Nutritious daily snacks are also provided.
-Let us know if you have a food allergy or dietary need.
+Let me know if you have a food allergy or dietary need.